 How do I know if I have this?

-Back pain is experienced by people in the population and having mid-back pain does not mean you have pancreatic cancer.
-However, if you are experiencing mid back pain (in the region just below your shoulder blades) that is not normal for you, there is no harm in checking with your GP – especially if you are experiencing any of the other symptoms described here.
+Back pain is experienced by many people in the population and having mid-back pain does not mean you have pancreatic cancer.
+However, if you are experiencing mid-back pain (in the region just below your shoulder blades) that is not normal for you, there is no harm in checking with your GP – especially if you are experiencing any of the other pancreatic cancer symptoms described here.

 What should I do if I am experiencing upper abdominal pain or discomfort?